philliplongman/csv-reader-vue/readme.md

 ## Design decisions

 Since the project was so simple and didn't call for any persistence, I felt like it was a great case for Sinatra.
-I thought it would be fun to submit the files asynchronously and return data via JSON for a single page app, using Vue.js on the front end.
+I thought it would be fun to submit the files asynchronously and return data via JSON for a single-page app, using Vue.js on the front end.

 I used RSpec, Capybara, and Poltergeist for some basic testing.
-PhantomJS couldn't handle Vue, so I used Webpack and Babel to transpile so the tests would pass.
+PhantomJS couldn't handle Vue, so I used Webpack and Babel to transpile down so the tests would pass.

 ## Project info